24 Seaview Road, Baylys Beach, Dargaville, New Zealand

 Sharky's Takeaways

-Sharky's is our local restaurant and takaways.
+Sharky's is our local restaurant and takeaways.
 They also have all corner dairy needs.
 Great for all ages; beers for Dad, coffee for Mum and icecreams for the kids.
 Open every day.

 The Kauri Museum